Composites#

 ParallelEmbeddingComposite#

-Composite to parallelize sampling of a small problem on a structured sampler
+Parallelizes sampling of a small problem on a structured sampler.

-Embeddings, particularly for large subgraphs of large target graphs can be difficult to obtain.
-Relying on the defaults of this routine may result in slow embedding, see parallel_embeddings for methods.
-Note that parallelization of job submissions can mitigate for network latency, programming time and readout time in the case of QPU samplers, subject to additional complexity in the embedding process.
+Embeddings, particularly for large subgraphs of large target graphs, can be difficult to find; the defaults of this composite may be slow.
+However, for QPU samplers, parallelization of job submissions may compensate for programming and readout times and network latency.

 Parameters:

-• child_sampler (Sampler) – dimod sampler such as a DWaveSampler.
+• child_sampler (Sampler) – dimod structured sampler such as a DWaveSampler.

 • embeddings (list, optional) – A list of embeddings.
-Each embedding is assumed to be a dictionary with source-graph nodes as keys and iterables on target-graph nodes to as values.
+Each embedding is assumed to be a dictionary with source-graph nodes as keys and iterables of target-graph nodes as values.
 The embeddings can include keys not required by the source graph.
 Note that one_to_iterable is ignored (assumed True).

-• embedder (Callable, optional) – A function that returns embeddings when it is not provided.
-The first two arguments are assumed to be the source and target graph.
+• embedder (Callable, optional) – A function that returns embeddings when not provided.
+Its first two arguments are assumed to be the source and target graphs.

 • embedder_kwargs (dict, optional) – keyword arguments for the embedder function.
 The default is an empty dictionary.

 • child_structure_search (function, optional) – A function that accepts a sampler and returns the structure attribute.
-Defaults to dimod.child_structure_dfs().
+Defaults to the child_structure_dfs() function.

 Raises:

-ValueError – If the child_sampler is not structured, and the structure cannot be inferred from child_structure_search.
-If neither embeddings, nor a source graph, are provided.
-If the embeddings provided are an empty list, or no embeddings are found.
-If embeddings and source graph nodes are inconsistent.
-If embeddings and target graph nodes are inconsistent.
+ValueError – for any of the following conditions: child_sampler is not structured, and the structure cannot be inferred from child_structure_search; neither embeddings nor source are provided; embeddings provided is an empty list, or no embeddings are found; embeddings and source nodes are inconsistent; embeddings and target graph nodes are inconsistent.

 Examples

-This example submits a simple Ising problem of just two variables on a D-Wave system.
-We use the default subgraph embedder finding a maximum number of embeddings.
+This example submits a simple Ising problem of just two variables to a quantum computer.
+The default subgraph embedder, the find_multiple_embeddings() function, is used to find a maximum number of embeddings.
 Note that searching for O(1000) of embeddings takes several seconds.

 >>> from dwave.system import DWaveSampler